Zepbound or Wegovy. Same goal, different drug.

 See the full tirzepatide side effects guide and semaglutide side effects guide for management protocols.

-List price for both drugs is in the $1,000 to $1,400 range per month.
+List prices for both drugs are still around $1,086 (Zepbound) and $1,349 (Wegovy) per month.
 But almost nobody pays list price.
-The real number depends on four things: your insurance, your state, whether you use the manufacturer direct program, and whether you buy branded pens or single-dose vials.
+The real number depends on five things now: your insurance, your PBM, whether you use the manufacturer direct program, whether you buy injection or oral, and whether you qualify for either savings card.

 |---|---|---|